RayHightower/RayHightower.com/_posts/2018-03-28-quick-win-with-raspberry-pi-model-3.markdown

 If you're using a password-protected WiFi network, you will need to connect the Pi so that it can obtain an IP address.

-After you're connected to WiFi, your Pi will grab an IP address using the dynamic host configuration protocol (DHCP).
-You'll need the IP address in order to control your Pi via SSH or VNC.
+After the Pi connects to your WiFi network, it will grab an IP address using the dynamic host configuration protocol (DHCP).
+You'll need the Pi's IP address in order to control it via SSH or VNC.

-A few ways to find the IP address of your Raspberry Pi:
+A few ways to find the IP address of your Raspberry Pi (you can use any one of the following):

 * Go into the network configuration on your Pi and see what IP address it grabbed (it defaults to DHCP).

 * Use the `$ ifconfig` command at your Pi's command prompt.
 Ignore any IP address that it gives you starting with `169.n.n.n` or `127.n.n.n` (where n = any integer between 0 and 255).

 * Use a network scanner.

-Using a network scanner is more fun because you get to see other devices on the network, too.
+Using a network scanner is more fun because you get to see other devices on the network, in addition to your Pi.
 For our purposes, almost any network scanner will do.
 I like to use [Fing](https://play.google.com/store/apps/details?id=com.overlook.android.fing&hl=en) on my Android phone, available through Google Play.

 ### Using SSH to Log In

 At this point, you can try to ssh into your Pi from a laptop that's on the same subnet.
-Do that, and you'll get the following:
+Do that right now, and you'll get the following:

 ~~~
 ~$ ssh 10.10.1.167